Building the Ultimate 4×4 Adventure Van!

 This was a big project.
 All told we have about 55k into this rig.
 That’s with the van itself, 4×4 conversion, racks, floors, lights, tent, everything.
 It gets 16-19mpg when not towing and averages 12 with a 10k lb RV behind it.
 If we had found one this nice already done I figure it would have been at least 65K, there are very few like it.
 There’s been a few glitches and fixes to dial it all in because it was a used rig.
 Then again a new diesel would push 60K just for the van and still have glitches.

 Tips for building your own.
-Ford and Chevy are good but many thing the Chev rides better.
-I say get a gasser unless you need the heavy towing like us.
-Diesels are great for that, but they are harder to fix and cost more initially too so if you don’t need 600lbs of torque, save your pennies for your adventures.
+Ford and Chevy are good but many things the Chev rides better.
+I say get a gasser unless you need the heavy towing like Diesel is great for that, but they are harder to fix and cost more initially too so if you don’t need 600lbs of torque, save your pennies for your adventures.

 We did lights, floors and rack work ourselves.
 But the bumpers and mechanical conversions were all done by Advanced 4×4 and done right.
 They are the largest 4×4 conversion shop next to Quickly back east.
 You could grab a gasoline van like this stock for around 16k and new I think they are only in the 20’s.
 Then convert it to your liking.
 You could also look at the Nissan vans, they are sweet and convert well to 4×4.
 The Sprinters are nice too but getting a 4×4 conversion is not easy so, bear that in mind when planning.